 Certain prior year amounts have been reclassified to conform with the current year presentation.
-In 2006, shipping and handling costs (approximately \$34 million for the first quarter of 2006 compared to approximately \$36 million for the first quarter of 2005 and approximately \$145 million for the full year of 2005), which were previously classified in "Marketing, general and administrative expense" for the Office and Consumer Products segment, Retail Information Services segment, and industrial and automotive products business (included with other specialty converting businesses) were reclassified into "Cost of products sold," to align our businesses around a standard methodology.
-With this reclassification, shipping and handling costs for the Company are included as an element of cost of products sold.
+In 2006, shipping and handling costs (approximately \$36 million for the second quarters of 2006 and 2005, approximately \$70 million for the first six months of 2006, and approximately \$72 million for the first six months of 2005), which were previously classified in "Marketing, general and administrative expense" for the Office and Consumer Products segment, Retail Information Services segment, and most businesses included in the other specialty converting businesses, were reclassified into "Cost of products sold" to align our businesses around a standard accounting policy.